viai957/LexiGenesis/README.md

 ## Acknowledgments 💖

 This project has been inspired and informed by various resources and individuals in the AI and machine learning community.
-We'd like to extend our gratitude to the following:
+I'd like to extend my gratitude to the following:

 - [Andrej Karpathy for his tutorial on training a GPT from scratch](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=1058s&ab_channel=AndrejKarpathy).
   His insights into neural network architectures and training methodologies have been invaluable.